 [1] Generally the Board will not grant special permits for uses in the protected open space of the lot which could reasonably be located in the unprotected area of such a tract.

-B. The title or easement holder other than a governmental unit of each parcel accepted as protected open space under this bylaw shall and governmental units should, within six months after its dedication as open space, complete an assessment of the property detailing its location, boundaries, the condition of the vegetation, streams, wetlands walls, roads, improvements and other features; and any restrictions or requirements for its future use or development.
-Thereafter not less than annually the title or easement holder shall physically view the property and prepare a detailed statement as to the present condition of the property with particular reference to the features recorded in the initial assessment.
+B. The title or easement holder other than a governmental unit of each parcel accepted as protected open space under this bylaw shall and governmental units should, within six months after its dedication as open space, complete an assessment of the property detailing its location, boundaries, the condition of the vegetation, streams, wetlands, walls, roads, improvements and other features; and any restrictions or requirements for its future use or development.
+Thereafter, not less than annually, the title or easement holder shall physically view the property and prepare a detailed statement as to the present condition of the property, with particular reference to the features recorded in the initial assessment.
 Copies of each such report shall be filed with the Planning Board.
 Any failure to file such reports shall be a violation of the Zoning Bylaw and shall be subject to the penalties therefor.
 (Zoning Bylaw § 300-11.9D, adopted May 2011)

 § 430-17.
 Performance guarantees.